 While in RARE cases it might make sense to start a part on the left side page, with the first page turn on 2, this should be avoided in preference for the professional publishing standard of a right hand page start.
 There is no reason to begin a score with a left page.

 a) Page Turns are more important than saving paper.
 Plan page turns where there is plenty of time, even if it means having just one or two systems on a page.

 b) Instrumentalists should not have to play immediately following a page turn.
 In other words, try to have bars of rest either side of a turn.
 (No surprises!)

 c) Place a warning (V.S.) when a quick page turn is necessary.

 d) A finished part does not require a player to photocopy because page turns were not accounted for.
-Solve the problem before you hand the part out, either with formating, or if absolutely necessary, a fold-out.
+Solve the problem before you hand the part out, either with formatting, or if absolutely necessary, a fold-out.

 5. Use MEASURE NUMBERS well, preferably in the following four ways:

 a) At the start of every system

-b) At structural points ("rehearsal #s").
+b) At structural points ("rehearsal numbers").
 Rather than letters, I find using the actual measure number, preferably in a larger font, to be the best way to indicate rehearsal landmarks.
 Just one counting system to deal with, and rehearsal spots are quickly found.

-NOTE: ALL PLAYERS should have these #s, so make sure to break multi measure rests at these points.
+NOTE: ALL PLAYERS should have these numbers, so make sure to break multi-measure rests at these points.

 c) At barlines following all multi-measure rests.